-- 140. The minimum speed is the lowest speed that the ISP undertakes to deliver to the enduser, according to the contract which includes the IAS.
-In principle, the actual speed should not be lower than the minimum speed at any time, except in cases of interruption of the IAS.
-If the actual speed of an IAS is significantly, and continuously or regularly, lower than the minimum speed, it would indicate non-conformity of performance regarding the agreed minimum speed. - 141.
-NRAs29 could set requirements on defining minimum speed under Article 5(1), for example that the minimum speed could be in reasonable proportion to the maximum speed.
+- 143. The minimum speed is the lowest speed that the ISP undertakes to deliver to the enduser, according to the contract which includes the IAS.
+In principle, the actual speed should not be lower than the minimum speed, except in cases of interruption of the IAS.
+If the actual speed of an IAS is significantly, and continuously or regularly, lower than the minimum speed, it would indicate non-conformity of performance regarding the agreed minimum speed. - 144.
+NRAs34 could set requirements on defining minimum speed under Article 5(1), for example that the minimum speed could be in reasonable proportion to the maximum speed.